Riviera delle Palme (Marche): San Benedetto del Tronto

 The citizens of San Benedetto are proud of its seashore.
-Some sources cite San Benedetto as one of the most beautiful promenades in Italy.
+Some sources cite San Benedetto as one of the most beautiful waterfront in Italy.
 It was designed by the engineer Luigi Onorati in 1931 and inaugurated the next year.
 The southern part of the promenade includes ten themed gardens: the multi-sensory garden, the country garden, the garden of Children, Health, Citrus, Mediterranean, Palms, Arid, Humid, Roses.
 Each of the ten gardens have original features such as fountains, ponds, benches and armchairs for relaxing, games for children, specific tree species and a Cycle Path, designed by the architect Farnush Davarpanah.

 Since 2016 the northern part of the promenade, stretching from the Palazzo Las Vegas to the Albula Stream, has been undergoing redevelopment.

-San Benedetto del Tronto includes over 300 establishments for visitors including hotels, residences and B&B; including 150a the seaside resort.
+San Benedetto del Tronto includes over 300 establishments for visitors including hotels, residences and B&B; Including 150a the seaside resort.
 San Benedetto was awarded the Blue Flag beach banner, a certification that the beach, the marina, and the sustainable boating tourism operator meets stringent standards of environmental protection.
 San Benedetto also boasts the Green Flag, in recognition of its children-friendly status.